 Parents should not request that teachers email assigned homework or due dates for their student.
 To develop the student's sense of personal responsibility, the School policy is to provide this information only to the students.
 As a result, teachers will not respond to these requests.
 The only exception to this rule is for any student experiencing a long-term absence.
-Absent students in grades 5-8 are provided with information on missed work and assignments through the Homework Buddy System/SPORK.
+Absent students in grades 5-8 are provided with information on missed work and assignments through Schoology.